Sunday, May 11

 Meeting Location: Maryland Zoo entrance at 1 Safari Place.
 Use GPS coordinates: 39.322724, -76.649751

-Please note: Although we will be provided with special access to the Maryland Zoo, we will not visit the main pathways and animal exhibits during the birding tour.
-All participants are invited to visit the Maryland Zoo following the birding tour.
+Please note: Although we will be provided with early access to the Maryland Zoo, we will not visit the main pathways and animal exhibits during the birding tour.
+All participants are invited to visit the Maryland Zoo (and ride on the train and carousel) following the birding tour.

 This birding adventure begins in an area rarely accessed by zoo visitors or Baltimore birders: the historic Boat Lake in a quiet, closed-off area of the Maryland Zoo, which is nested in Druid Hill Park.
 We’ll search the trees around the lake and the forested paths of the zoo for migratory and resident species.
 This trip will include short hikes on occasionally steep trails on zoo property.
 All participants are invited to visit the Maryland Zoo following the birding tour.
 Restrooms available.